code-423n4/2024-12-chainlink/README.md

 # Overview

-Payment Abstraction is a system of onchain smart contracts that aim to reduce payment friction and simplify billing for users and developers interacting with Chainlink services.
+Payment Abstraction is a system of onchain smart contracts that aim to reduce payment friction for Chainlink services.
 The system is designed to (1) accept fees in various tokens across multiple blockchain networks, (2) consolidate fee tokens onto a single blockchain network via Chainlink CCIP, (3) convert fee tokens into LINK via Chainlink Automation, Price Feeds, and existing Automated Market Maker (AMM) Decentralized Exchange (DEX) contracts, and (4) pass converted LINK into a dedicated contract for withdrawal by Chainlink Network service providers.

 ## Links